nilachenari/GCD-LCM-Coprocessor-RISCV/README.md

 3. **Simulate the system** using ModelSim or another HDL simulator.
 4. **Verify output in memory/registers**.

-## Future Improvements
-- Optimize the **datapath** to further reduce execution cycles.
-- Implement an **interrupt-based approach** instead of polling for done.
-- Extend the coprocessor to support additional mathematical operations.

 ## Authors
 - **[Nila Chenari]**